strzibny/vagrant-routes/README.md

 pyapp-python.router.default.svc.cluster.local
 ```

-Otherwise you need to log in and select your project within the OpenShift guest and then run `vagrant route` on host
+Otherwise you need to log in and select your project within the OpenShift guest and then run `vagrant route` on host.

 Use `--help` to see all options: